desttinghim/zig-libui-ng/README.md

 Additionally, functions using boolean values have been converted to use `bool`.
 Some helper functions have been made for writing event handlers.

+This library currently tracks the latest stable zig release `0.12.0`.

 ## Example
 ```zig
 const std = @import("std");